yamenshahin/easygenerator-back-end/README.md

 **The app includes a file named `.env-example` as a guide.
 Copy and paste its contents into a new file named `.env`.**

+## This app use

+- Use TypeScript
+- Implementing logging on the back end
+- Following security best practices

 ## Installation

 ```bash